Decentralized Learning Made Practical with Client Sampling: Related Work

+\textbf{Federated Learning (FL).} Federated Learning is arguably the most popular algorithm for privacy-preserving distributed learning and uses a parameter server to coordinate the learning process~\cite{pmlr-v54-mcmahan17a}.
+Similar to \SystemName{}, FL lowers resource and communication costs at the edge by having a small subset of nodes train the model every round.
+To make FL suitable at scale in deployment scenarios, recent works have placed significant emphasis on system challenges~\cite{bonawitz2019towards,MLSYS2022_f340f1b1,pmlr-v151-nguyen22b,lai2021oort,abdelmoniem2023refl}.
+FL still requires a highly-available central server that can support many clients concurrently, possibly resulting in high infrastructure costs. \SystemName{}, on the contrary, is a fully decentralized system with an aggregation scheme inspired by \ac{FL}, while avoiding central coordination.

+\textbf{Blockchain-Assisted \ac{DL}.} We identified various works that implement and evaluate blockchain-based decentralized learning systems~\cite{lu2019blockchain,pokhrel2020federated,majeed2019flchain,bao2019flchain}.
+Consensus-based replicated ledgers used in these systems provide strong consensus primitives at a significant and unnecessary overhead.
+Machine learning optimizations based on SGD thrive in the presence of stochasticity, obviating the need for strong consensus in the form of a global model~\cite{lian2017d-psgd,ormandi2013gossip}.

 \textbf{Decentralized Peer Sampling.} Brahms~\cite{bortnikov2009brahms}, Basalt~\cite{auvolat2021scriptstyle} and PeerSampling~\cite{jelasity2007gossip} provide uniformly random samples without network-wide synchronization.
-However, to the best of our knowledge, \SystemName{} is the first decentralized sampling mechanism that ensures samples are mostly consistent, in the presence of nodes joining, leaving, and crashing.
+However, to the best of our knowledge, \SystemName{} is the first decentralized sampling mechanism that ensures samples are mostly consistent, in the presence of nodes joining and leaving.